wjessop/mango.computer/content/posts/2014-11-12-Introduction-to-Concurrency-in-Go.md

 ### Schedule

-* 7:00pm :: Introduction to Go workshop
+* 7:00pm :: Concurrency in Go
 * 8:00pm :: Q&A
 * After  :: Post-talk drinks at Marble (57 Thomas street)